sammlapp/training_gui/plan.md

 - in settings, add checkbox for auto-play in focus mode and implement this functionality
 - in focus mode, if in binary annotation mode: when an annotation is selected, automatically advance to next clip
 - in focus mode, comments are not saving/persisting after switching clips and coming back
+- something breaks when I use the settings panel to change the number of columns in the grid audio clip layout.
+No clips display after this.

+- button groups for yes/no/uncertain/unlabeled, with appropriate colors.
+Example:

+with ui.button_group().props('outline'):
+    ui.button('Yes', color='green').props('push')
+    ui.button('No', color='red').props('push')
+    ui.button('Uncertain', color='yellow').props('push')
+    ui.button('Unlabeled', color='grey').props('push')

+But the active label should have a solid color background to indicate which label is currently selected

 App layout
 - move tab navigation to a narrow left bar with icons

 ## minimal changes:
 allow tasks to run on parallel if user clicks run in parallel